Planar orthogonal polynomials and boundary universality in the random normal matrix model: Existence of an asymptotic expansion

-In the present section, we discuss the \emph{approximate orthogonal quasipolynomials} $F_{n,m}$, by which we mean certain functions which behave like orthogonal polynomials in $L^2(\C,\e^{-2mQ})$, in a sense specified below.
+We turn to the \emph{approximate orthogonal quasipolynomials} $F_{m,n}$, by which we mean certain functions which behave like orthogonal polynomials with respect to the measure $\e^{-2mQ}\diffA$, in a sense specified below.
 Let $\calK_{\tau}$ be an appropriately chosen compact subset of the droplet $\calS_\tau$, which lies at a fixed positive distance from $\partial\calS_\tau$.
 Moreover, we require that the conformal mapping $\phi_\tau:\calS_\tau\to\D_\e$ extends to a (surjective) conformal mapping

-for some $\rho_0$ with $0<\rho_0<1$.
+for some $\rho_0$ with $0<\rho_{0,0}<\rho_0<1$, where we recall that $\rho_{0,0}$ was defined in the discussion preceding Theorem~\ref{thm:main-pw}.
 In what follows, we will disregard the behavior on the compact set $\calK_{\tau}$.
-We expect this to have little effect, and will be justified a posteriori, since the orthogonal polynomials are highly concentrated near $\partial\calS_\tau$ (see Figure~\ref{fig-onp1} for an illustration of the behavior of $\lvert P_{n,m}\rvert^2\e^{-2mQ(z)}$ in a special case).

-In the context of the following definition, we use the standard notation that $A\asymp B$ provided that $A=\Ordo(B)$ and $B=\Ordo(A)$ in some limiting procedure involving positive quantities $A$ and $B$.
+We will justify this a posteriori, using $\bar\partial$-methods.

-\begin{defn} We say that a function $F$ is a {\em quasipolynomial} on $\calK_\tau^c$ of degree $n$ if it is defined and holomorphic on $\C\setminus\calK_{\tau}$, with polynomial growth near infinity: $\lvert F(z)\rvert \asymp \lvert z\rvert^n$ as $|z|\to\infty$. \end{defn}
+\begin{defn} We say that a function $F$ is a {\em quasipolynomial} on $\calK_\tau^c$ of degree $n$ if it is defined and holomorphic on $\calK_{\tau}^c$, with polynomial growth near infinity: $\lvert F(z)\rvert \asymp \lvert z\rvert^n$ as $|z|\to\infty$. \end{defn}

 In the context of this definition, a quasipolynomial $F$ of degree $n$ has $F(z)=a z^n+\Ordo(\lvert z\rvert^{n-1})$ near infinity, for some complex number $a\neq 0$.
 We refer to the number $a$ as the {\em leading coefficient} of the quasipolynomial $F$.